 Who’s behind the hacking of the nearly 20,000 Democratic National Committee emails and other documents distributed by WikiLeaks?
 He claims to be a hacktivist known as “Guccifer 2.0,” but Hillary Clinton’s campaign says that’s just a cover story for Russian intelligence.

-Little is known about the man (and he does say he is one) whose hacking may have led to the massive WikiLeaks email dump that provoked the resignation of DNC chair Debbie Wasserman Schultz and derailed the DNC’s focus going into the Democratic National Convention.
+Little was known before about the “man” (and he does say he is one) whose hacking may have led to the massive WikiLeaks email dump that provoked the resignation of DNC chair Debbie Wasserman Schultz and derailed the DNC’s focus going into the Democratic National Convention.
 He’s claimed on Twitter that he’s behind the WikiLeaks dump, although WikiLeaks hasn’t revealed its sources.

-Little is known about Guccifer 2.0, but he has provided some clues; for example, he has a blog, a social media presence, and he’s given one lengthy interview in the past.
+Guccifer 2.0 had a blog, a social media presence, and he’s given one lengthy interview in the past.
 He’s not the same person as the original Guccifer, a Romanian hacker who is in jail.
 US officials now say “the emails were hacked from DNC servers in an operation originating in Russia that appeared to be linked to Moscow’s intelligence agency,” according to CNN, and Trump has caused controversy by saying he hoped that Russia could find Clinton’s deleted emails.

 Here’s what you need to know:

-1. Hillary Clinton’s Campaign Thinks He’s Really The Russians & Trump’s Says That’s ‘Absurd’
+1. Hillary Clinton’s Campaign Thought Guccifer 2.0 Was Really The Russians

-So what’s the evidence?
-Major U.S. media had reported before the WikiLeaks document dump that there was evidence that the Russians had penetrated the DNC, although no one’s definitively proven that Guccifer 2.0 or the latest WikiLeaks dump derive from that or are tied to it.
+Major U.S. media had reported before the WikiLeaks document dump that there was evidence that the Russians had penetrated the DNC.

-However, others believe that people are conflating the previous Russian hack of the DNC and Guccifer 2.0.
+However, others believed at the time that people were conflating the previous Russian hack of the DNC and Guccifer 2.0.

 The Hill said Guccifer 2.0 “shows a detailed knowledge of American politics seemingly at odds with the backstory provided by the hacker” and added that “Experts have questioned whether Guccifer 2.0 is Romanian or even a single person.
 Tools used in the attack were matched to Russian intelligence agencies and, when tested, Guccifer 2.0 has struggled to speak in Romanian.”